apigee/ansible-opdk-accelerator/README-inventory.md

 The following provides a detailed technical description of how inventory files are used to define the group designation that are used by the Ansible framework to indicate the role of a server.
-Inventory template files are installed using the setup that reduce modifications to only indicating server details.
+Inventory template files are installed using the setup that reduce modifications to only indicating server IP addresses.

 ### Define an initial data center
 We define an initial data center as: